IBM/watson-training-from-on-prem-data/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-training-from-on-prem-data.svg?branch=master)](https://travis-ci.org/IBM/watson-training-from-on-prem-data)

 Many companies and individuals struggle to use their on-premises data &mdash;
-the kind of data that lives on a local machine, within your data center, behind your firewall &mdash; for machine learning in the cloud.
+the kind of data that lives on a local machine, within a company data center, behind a firewall &mdash; for machine learning in the cloud.
 It can be challenging to find a quick, easy, and secure solution for connecting resources in a protected environment to resources in the cloud.

-With Watson Studio & Machine Learning, Db2, and Secure Gateway, it is possible to establish a secure, persistent connection between your on-premises data and the cloud to train machine learning models leveraging cloud computing resources like Spark, elastic environments, and GPUs.
+With Db2, Watson Studio & Machine Learning, and Secure Gateway, it is possible to establish a secure, persistent connection between your on-premises data and the cloud to train machine learning models leveraging cloud computing resources like Spark, elastic environments, and GPUs.